 - Get enough sleep.
 Adequate sleep is important for your brain and every organ in your body.
 When I feel like I am getting sick, sleep is my number one remedy because it allows my body to repair.
 As the days get shorter, take your cue from the sun and go to bed earlier.
 (You can benefit from doing this even if you are not feeling sick.)
 Limit caffeine, avoid alcohol, and turn off the television, computer, and phone at least one hour before going to bed.
 Here are some more ways to get a good night’s sleep.

 - Clean your cell phone.
-Cell phones, computers, and other surfaces can harbor bacteria and viruses, such as rhinoviruses, for up to 48 hours!
+Cell phones, computers, and other surfaces you touch frequently can harbor bacteria and viruses, such as rhinoviruses, for up to 48 hours!
 You can easily clean your phone with an antibacterial microfiber cloth and spray cleanser suited for your device.
 Also, don’t use other people’s devices if you can avoid it.

 - Keep your sinuses moist.
 Dry air can cause dry sinuses, and this can certainly be uncomfortable.
 Keeping your nasal passages moist can help prevent symptoms such as pain and nose bleeds and can even help prevent colds.
 An easy way to keep your sinuses moist and healthy is to use a saline nasal wash every day.
 You can buy saline nasal rinses and sprays such as NeilMed Sinus Rinse or Xlear Nasal Spray over the counter.
 Or you can use a neti pot and make you own saline solution with Himalayan neti salt and warm water.
 Another way to keep your sinuses healthy this winter is to use humidifiers to keep the air in your environment moist.